hivesolutions/appier/doc/structure.md

 from .dog import DogController
 ```

-For more details check out the [Controllers](doc/controllers.md) documentation.
+For more details, check out the [Controllers](doc/controllers.md) documentation.

 ## Templates